mzia-CH/Styleguides/JavaScript (Chips)/js_chips.md

 ## Formatting and Indentation
 - **Indentation**: Use **four spaces** per indentation level instead of two.
 This ensures that code remains readable across different environments and prevents inconsistencies due to tab characters.
 - **Switch Statements**: Indentation within a `switch` statement follows the four-space rule, meaning that each `case` label is indented accordingly, making it easier to scan through switch statements.
 - **Line Wrapping**: When breaking long lines, continuation lines should be **indented by eight spaces** instead of four.
-This applies to function arguments, chained method calls, and object properties that span multiple lines.
+This applies to function arguments, chained method calls and object properties that span multiple lines.
-- **Curly Braces**: Use mandatory curly braces `{}` for `if`, `for`, and `while` statements, even if the block contains a single statement.
+- **Curly Braces**: Use mandatory curly braces `{}` for `if`, `for` and `while` statements, even if the block contains a single statement.
 This improves clarity and prevents issues arising from implicit scoping.
 - **Semicolons**: Terminate every statement with a semicolon (`;`), even though JavaScript allows omitting them.
 This helps avoid potential pitfalls related to automatic semicolon insertion (ASI) that can cause unintended errors.
-- **Whitespace**: Use spaces around operators, after commas, and before curly braces to enhance readability.
+- **Whitespace**: Use spaces around operators, after commas and before curly braces to enhance readability.

 ## Naming Conventions
-Consistent naming conventions improve code clarity and make it easier to understand the purpose of variables, functions, and classes.
+Consistent naming conventions improve code clarity and make it easier to understand the purpose of variables, functions and classes.
 - **File Names**: JavaScript files should start with a lowercase letter and indicate the functionality they provide.
 For example:
   - `table.js` - contains the classes `Table` and `Row`
   - `query-handling.js` - contains functionality specific to query handling.
 - **Variables and Methods**: Use `lowerCamelCase`.
-This applies to function names, object properties, and local variables (e.g., `calculateTotal`, `userInfo`).
+This applies to function names, object properties and local variables (e.g., `calculateTotal`, `userInfo`).
 - **Classes**: Use `UpperCamelCase`.
 Class names should be nouns or noun phrases (e.g., `UserAccount`, `PaymentProcessor`).
 - **Constants**: Use `UPPER_SNAKE_CASE` for immutable values (e.g., `const MAX_SIZE = 100;`).
 - **Booleans**: Use prefixes like `is`, `has`, or `should` for boolean variables (e.g., `isActive`, `hasPermission`).